 What lessons may we draw from all of this?
 I suppose it depends on the way the stories are told.
 My way of telling them suggests this.
 We may not be able to tell the truth, but some stories may be more truthful accounts than others.
 That is, the ideas we have, the language that we use, and the stories that we tell can be governed by and be accountable to agreed rules of logic that are applied to shared observations.
 This is the way of science, but it is also the way we regularly think and communicate effectively in everyday life.
 And science has the capacity to correct and improve the stories that it tells.

 Now, there are certain ideas that are so overvalued and endowed with such authority, that, particularly when they are undisciplined and ungoverned by such rules, they may be put to whatever purpose the user wishes.
 Such concepts include hypnosis and the hypnotic trance, the unconscious mind and, more recently, ego states and the right brain.
-In this way, the stories that they are allowed to tell quickly run to absurdity, occasionally in exponential fashion.
+In this way, the stories that they allow us to tell quickly run to absurdity, occasionally in exponential fashion.
 Thus we have the false memory disaster, the ritual Satanic abuse conspiracy, mass abductions by extra-terrestrial beings, and the epidemic of multiple personality disorder, something to which, mercifully, British people have shown a commendable immunity, popular preference running heavily in favour of possessing just one personality at the very most.
 But all that is another story.